After the Alpine Blessing: re-alpsegen

 I was interested in the plants themselves and their existence as mute witnesses of (historical) political conquest.

-The prefix re- in the work title refers to the reconstruction of an idea, an image, to the technical reproduction of the photographic material,
+re- in the work title refers to the reconstruction of an idea, an image, to the technical reproduction of the photographic material,

-on the other hand it is associated with the term repair which is linked to Walter Benjamin’s Angel of History.
+on the other hand it is associated with the term repair which is linked to Walter Benjamin’s

 Repair is to be understood in a cultural, political or natural sense, but also as a socio-cultural, gender-geometric concept.